- 26 September 2024

 How much does a Shopify average store make per month?

-There are 4.61 million Shopify-based active websites—more than half of domains registered in the US.
+There are 5.46 million live websites worldwide —more than half of domains registered in the US.
 Roughly 50 thousands of live websites use Shopify Plus (pricing for the subscription starts from $2,000 per month).

 Given that Shopify facilitated $235.91 billion worth of transactions (Gross Merchandise Volume) in 2023, we can estimate that an average Shopify store can generate $51,173 per year (gross), which is $4,264 per month.